 Unlike Zoom or GoToMeeting, Microsoft Teams has no need to download unnecessary software, which lessens the burden on your IT team.

-One of the great features within Microsoft Teams is Meetings.
+One of the great features within Microsoft Teams is Meetings or Video Conferencing.
 Let’s say you lead a Sales team and you need a way to stay engaged with your team.
 Maybe you want to host a daily stand-up to keep the team accountable.

 Here are 8 tips to help you get the most out of your Microsoft Teams meeting.